openlayers/workshop/doc/en/vector/geojson.md

 [import](../../../src/en/examples/vector/geojson.js)

-You should now be able to see a map with country borders at {{book.workshopUrl}}.
+You should now be able to see a map with country borders at {{book.workshopUrl}}/.

 ![GeoJSON features](geojson.png)